David Bowie 1989 – Tin Machine 1 Era

 📜 Set list: Sacrifice Yourself / Heaven’s in Here / Amazing / Working Class Hero / Tin Machine / Sorry / Prisoner of Love / Bus Stop (country version) / Bus Stop / I Can’t Read / You’ve Been Around / Baby Can Dance / Run / Crack City / Pretty Thing / Under The God

-🗒️ Note: The Tin Machine Tour officially begins at ‘The World’, a 2,000-capacity club.
-The set is composed entirely of new material and covers, with no David Bowie solo hits.
+🗒️ Notes: The Tin Machine Tour officially begins at ‘The World’, a 2,000-capacity club.
+The set is composed entirely of new material and covers, with a strict ban on David Bowie solo hits.

 🏛️ The Roxy Theatre